-The Chicago Cubs are an American professional baseball team based in Chicago, Illinois.
-The Cubs compete in Major League Baseball as a member club of the National League Central division.
-The team plays its home games at Wrigley Field, located on the city's North Side.
-The Cubs are one of two major league teams in Chicago; the other, the Chicago White Sox, is a member of the American League Central division.
+The Chicago Cubs are an American professional baseball team based in Chicago.
+The Cubs compete in Major League Baseball as part of the National League Central division.
+They play home games at Wrigley Field, located on the city's North Side.
+The Cubs are one of two major league teams based in Chicago; the other, the Chicago White Sox, is a member of the American League Central division.
 The Cubs, first known as the White Stockings, were a founding member of the NL in 1876, becoming the Chicago Cubs in 1903.